b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+### PAYNE, R.; *et al.* ###

+* Payne, Richard K. & Hayes, Glen A. (eds.)
+(2024).
+'Oxford Handbook of Tantric Studies'.
+New York, N.Y., U.S.A.: Oxford University Press.
+ISBN 9780197549902 (epub)

+**Purport:**<br>
+Not one dedicated article on either the Pancharatra or Vaikhanasa, one on Vaishnava Sahajiya and one on the Bhutashuddhi (BS) gives some treatment to the Pancharatra and has a valuable bibliography.
+This article on the BS and the one by Flood, plus the dedicated primary resource on BS, should be enough to support a well-rounded presentation.

 ### P.I., A. ###

 * P.I., Ajithan \[Malayalam: അജിതൻ. പി. ഐ.; IAST: Ajitan, Pi.
 Ai.]
 (2014).
 ‘The Ritualistic Tradition of Tantra in Kerala: A Study on its Characteristic Features and Transmission’.
 Department of Sanskrit Sahitya.
 Faculty of Sanskrit Literature.
 Ph.D.
 Thesis.
 (Note: The name ‘Ajithan’ is a common male given-name in Kerala.
 The initials likely denote his family name.).
 Kalady, Kerala, India: Sree Sankaracharya University of Sanskrit (SSUS).
 Source: https://archive.org/details/p.-i.-ajithan-2014.-ritualistic-tradition-of-tantra-in-kerala-a-study-on-its-cha (accessed: Friday, August 16, 2024)